abbasahmed40/learning-app-ecommerce/README.md

 ```

-finally to deploy website and expose it using kubernetes service
+finally  deploying website and expose it using kubernetes service

 ```